 Preventing Recurrent Addiction and Relapse with Treatment

-Evidenced-based treatments in Manchester have proven effective for helping people recover from a substance use disorder.
+Evidenced-based treatment models have proven effective for helping people recover from a substance use disorder.
 Treatment is usually tailored to address the client’s medical, mental, behavioral, and social problems linked to their substance abuse disorder.
 At Granite Recovery Centers, clients have access to various treatment programs.
-The programs offer different levels of care from dual diagnosis to medical detox through to aftercare.
+The programs offer different levels of care, from dual diagnosis to medical detox to aftercare.
 Care is delivered in a residential, outpatient, or intensive outpatient setting.
 Other treatment options include:

 - Trauma Therapy program